Oglethorpe Power: Activity

 Oglethorpe Power is the largest power supply cooperative in the United States based upon assets and annual kilowatt-hour sales.
 The utility's service area covers 65 percent of the state of Georgia.
 Ogelthorpe co-owns several of its plants with Georgia Power (largest electricity supplier in the state) and the Municipal Electric Authority of Georgia.

-Oglethorpe's power plants has an annual revenue of $1 billion and assets of over $7 billion, and 4.1 million customers (2011).
+Oglethorpe's power plants have an annual revenue of $1 billion and assets of over $7 billion, and 4.1 million customers (2011).
 About 24% of the capacity is coal, 47% natural gas, 19% nuclear and 10% hydroelectric power (2009).

 Oglethorpe Power owns 817 megawatts of the 1,095-megawatt Rocky Mountain Hydroelectric Plant, a pure pumped-storage hydroelectric plant that stores energy during periods of low electricity demand and produces electricity during periods of high demand.
 The utility's nuclear power comes from its partial ownership of the Edwin I. Hatch Nuclear Generating Station and the Alvin W. Vogtle Electric Generating Plant.
 It has partial ownership of two coal plants and full ownership of 3 combined cycle power plants and several gas turbine power plants.

 Oglethorpe is a 30% partner in the project to build two new AP1000 nuclear reactors at Vogtle, and has $3 billion of Department of Energy loan guarantees for the project.
 In 2018 it sought more loan guarantees to cover cost overruns on the project.
 Lead partner Georgia Power agreed to pay an additional proportion of any project completion costs beyond $9.2 billion.